DarekDGB/DigiByte-Q-ID/README.md

 - QWG
 - Adaptive Core

-Enabling multi‑layer anomaly detection for authentication.
+Enabling multi-layer anomaly detection for authentication.

 ---

 # ⭐️ 12.
+Contributing

+Contributions are welcome, but Q-ID is a **security-critical protocol** and must remain:

+- deterministic
+- fully tested
+- protocol-clean
+- PQC-ready
+- wallet-agnostic (while integrating cleanly with Adamantine and the Shield)

+Please read **`CONTRIBUTING.md`** before opening a PR.
+Any change that weakens security, breaks determinism, or mixes wallet logic into the protocol layer will be rejected.

+---

-Summary — What Q‑ID Achieves
+# ⭐️ 13.
+Summary — What Q-ID Achieves

 ### ✔ Cryptographically signed authentication
-### ✔ PQC‑ready architecture
+### ✔ PQC-ready architecture
 ### ✔ Hybrid signature support
 ### ✔ Strict service binding
-### ✔ QR‑first, mobile‑friendly workflow
+### ✔ QR-first, mobile-friendly workflow
-### ✔ Adamantine‑ready
+### ✔ Adamantine-ready
 ### ✔ Fully documented
 ### ✔ Fully tested
 ### ✔ CI validated
-### ✔ Modular, production‑oriented design
+### ✔ Modular, production-oriented design

-Q‑ID is engineered not only for **today’s DigiByte ecosystem**,
+Q-ID is engineered not only for **today’s DigiByte ecosystem**,
 but for **the cryptographic landscape 10–20 years from now**.

 Darek built this with a vision —
-and the protocol is now ready for deeper community review and next‑stage development.
+and the protocol is now ready for deeper community review and next-stage development.

 ---

 **MIT Licensed — @Darek_DGB**
-Quantum‑ready.
-Future‑proof.
-DigiByte‑strong.
+Quantum-ready.
+Future-proof.
+DigiByte-strong.